oliversarmy/oliversarmy.github.io/_posts/2015-7-01-MajoricSystem.md

 ## Majoric - Basic Word Rules

 1. When a consonant grouping occurs that modifies the sound of the initial letter (e.g. br, ck, cl, gr, ll, mm, sh, st, ...), only the first letter is significant.
 Thus the word "ball" encodes 21 (not 211) and the word "crash" encodes number 30 (not 3708).
-2. Vowels, a e i o u, are significant, but, only when they start a word and , in most cases, only the first vowel. (e.g age is 17, not 175).
+2. Vowels, a e i o u, are significant, but, only when they start a word and, in most cases, only the first vowel. (e.g age is 17, not 175).

 Note: Rule 1 evens out the spread of words for the second digit.